12.2 Common Disorders and Disabilities in Children and Adolescents

 Anxiety

-All children experience some anxiety, and anxiety is expected at specific times of a child’s development.
-For example, from approximately age 8 months through the preschool years, healthy youngsters may show anxiety when separated from their parents or caregivers.
-Young children also commonly have fears, such as fear of the dark, storms, animals, or strangers.[27]Anxiety is functional and normal when situational.
+Some anxiety is a normal part of childhood and occurs at predictable stages of development.
+For example, from approximately age 8 months through the preschool years, healthy children may show anxiety when separated from their parents or caregivers.
+Young children also commonly have fears, such as fear of the dark, storms, animals, or strangers.[30]Anxiety is functional and normal human emotion when situational.
 Consider the fear of dangerous situations such as approaching a rattlesnake or standing on a steep cliff; at crucial times anxiety is important because it provides safety.
-Anxiety is also motivational as it drives adolescents to accomplish goals such as passing a test by working hard and studying.

 Children with anxiety disorders are overly tense or fearful; some may seek lots of reassurance; and their worries may interfere with daily activities.
 Because anxious children may also be quiet, compliant, and eager to please, their feelings of anxiety can be easily missed.
 When a child does not outgrow the typical fears and anxieties in childhood or when there are so many fears and worries they interfere with school, home, or play activities, the child may be diagnosed with an anxiety disorder.
 Examples of symptoms related to different types of anxiety disorders in children and adolescents include the following[31]: